|Photo credit: Portland (Maine) Press Herald

 Amateur fireworks shook his house, scared his dog, and roused his elder bile.
 Turns out that Tip O’Neill was right, and all politics is local, after all.
 Morris got it right.

 Let me make precisely the same arguments with regard to the heavy trucks on Spring Street shaking my house, and one-way arterial traffic depressing revitalization in my neighborhood, and the interests of small business being maligned by City Hall’s streets timidity, and Morris immediately and instinctively sides with the oppressors.

 “What’s Padgett supposed to do, Rog — move?”

 That’s certainly one option, as is undertaking to fight the fireworks lobby and impose a few basic rules out of considerations of public safety, these being the very same considerations of public safety arguing quite persuasively for a two-way, calmed street grid.

-Now we merely need work on his consistency, and we may yet gain an advocate.
+As I said, he got this one right.
+Now he merely needs to work on his consistency, and we may yet gain a street reform advocate.